Don't Hang Up (film): Plot

 Teenage pranksters Brady Mannion, Sam Fuller, Jeff Mosley, and Roy, a.k.a.
 “PrankMonkey69”, successfully convince Mrs. Kolbein that an intruder is in her house and her daughter is in danger.
 The video of the prank phone call goes viral and the boys become well known on YouTube.

 With Sam alone at home for the weekend, Brady comes over and the two of them make more prank phone calls.
 One of their pranks involves ordering a pizza for Sam's neighbor Larry.
 Jeff, who delivers the pizza from the shop where he works with Sam's girlfriend Peyton, becomes upset with his friends for involving him in the prank.

 A mysterious man who identifies himself as Mr. Lee begins repeatedly calling the boys, insisting that they do not hang up on him.
 Sam and Brady are initially indifferent until Mr. Lee reveals that he knows their names, addresses, and intimate details of their lives.
 Peyton delivers a pizza that Sam and Brady didn't order.
 Peyton reveals that Jeff disappeared after his earlier delivery.
-Sam and Peyton have an uncomfortable conversation about their relationship before Peyton leaves.
 Mr. Lee begins texting Sam and Brady in addition to calling.
 Video footage he sends them reveals that Mr. Lee is holding Brady's parents hostage at the Mannion residence.
 Mr. Lee prevents the boys from calling 911 by hijacking their cell phone lines.
 He also takes control of the house's electrical power.
 A video feed shows the masked Mr. Lee suffocating Roy to death with a plastic bag tied around his head.
 Sam finds Jeff similarly bound with a plastic bag and tied to the back door.
 Jeff dies soon after Sam cuts him loose.

 While Sam is away, Mr. Lee makes Brady an offer to kill Sam in exchange for his parents' freedom.
 Mr. Lee sends footage showing that he captured Peyton.
 Sam deduces that Brady had a private conversation with Mr. Lee, leading to a fight between the two.
 Brady is knocked unconscious.
 Mr. Lee shows Sam live footage of Peyton held prisoner.
 He promises to let Peyton go if Sam kills Brady.
 Sam restrains Brady by securing his wrist to the banister with a zip tie to prevent him from leaving.
 A clue of a child's image and the name Izzy leads Sam to check a previously ignored social media friend request.
 The Izzy account reveals that Mr. Lee had been stalking the pranksters for over a year.
 Sam also finds a video revealing that Brady had been sleeping with Peyton.
 Sam beats Brady again.